-Oracle provides budgetary control features in the form of Encumbrance Accounting and this blog post will throw light on the key concepts on Encumbrance accounting along with an example business flow of encumbrance accounting in Procure to Pay cycle.
+Oracle provides budgetary control in Oracle Fusion features in the form of Encumbrance Accounting and this blog post will throw light on the key concepts on Encumbrance accounting journal entries along with an example business flow of encumbrance accounting in Procure to Pay cycle.

-What is Encumbrance and where it is used?
+What is Encumbrance Funds? and where is it used?